What do you know about the Philadelphians killed by guns this year? At least know their names.

 Even in a “normal” year, most of their stories would never be told.

-That’s it, an entire life ending in a paragraph that may not even make the daily newspaper.
+That’s it.
+An entire life ending in a paragraph that may never make the daily newspaper.

-In a year like this one, even fewer stories will be heard.
+In a year like 2020, even fewer of those stories have been heard.

-The cracks that gun violence victims usually fall through have been made wider this year by a pandemic that disproportionately kills Blacks and Latinos, despite a national reckoning on racial justice that has put the spotlight on inequality in America.
+Gun violence victims fall through cracks now made wider by a pandemic that disproportionately kills Blacks and Latinos, despite a national reckoning on racial justice that has put the spotlight on inequality in America.

 It’s hard not to wonder the difference that reckoning might have made had it come earlier for those who lost their lives under the same systemic racism.